parthian-sterlet/sitega/README.md

 1. path to whole genome sequences of chromosomes in plain format (see above, the last symbol of path must be '/' and '\\' for Linux and Windows OS, respectively)
 2. sitega_matrix_file = input file [SiteGA model](https://github.com/parthian-sterlet/sitega/blob/master/examples/model.mat) from **Train a model** module
 3. site_description_mode = 0 or 1.
 0 means default mode, 1 means computation of frequencies of all LPDs for all tested sequences (option is used for the train fasta file to describe a [SiteGA model](https://github.com/parthian-sterlet/sitega/blob/master/examples/model.mat))
-4. FPR threshold = threshold for FPR of [SiteGA model](https://github.com/parthian-sterlet/sitega/blob/master/examples/model.mat) is used to select the SiteGA threshold according to input file [Table Threshold vs FPR](https://github.com/parthian-sterlet/sitega/blob/master/examples/thr_fpr) from **Set threshold for a model** module
+4. ERR threshold = threshold for ERR of [SiteGA model](https://github.com/parthian-sterlet/sitega/blob/master/examples/model.mat) is used to select the SiteGA threshold according to input file [Table Threshold vs ERR](https://github.com/parthian-sterlet/sitega/blob/master/examples/thr_err) from **Set threshold for a model** module
-5. input file [Threshold vs FPR table](https://github.com/parthian-sterlet/sitega/blob/master/examples/thr_fpr) for [SiteGA model](https://github.com/parthian-sterlet/sitega/blob/master/examples/model.mat) threshold selection by FPR threshold
+5. input file [Threshold vs ERR table](https://github.com/parthian-sterlet/sitega/blob/master/examples/thr_err) for [SiteGA model](https://github.com/parthian-sterlet/sitega/blob/master/examples/model.mat) threshold selection by ERR threshold
 6. output file [Profile with recognized hits](https://github.com/parthian-sterlet/sitega/blob/master/examples/hit_profile)

 ## Scan whole genome with a model